NicolasJao/NicolasJao.github.io/README.md

 ### [The Child Regret Department - Sci-Fi - 5900 words](Ocean and Other Stories/The Child Regret Department (draft 7).pdf)

-#### "A business in the future uses time travel as a service to separate couples in the past as a deathless solution to abortion."
+#### "A business in the future uses time travel as a service to separate couples in the past for parents who don't want their children anymore."

 This is one of my oldest story ideas, and it took years before I finally figured out how I wanted to tell it.
 There are not enough Filipino stories, even less so Filipino immigrant ones.
 Using speculative elements and memories from my childhood, I wanted to make a tribute to all the immigrant families struggling with poverty and the sacrifices they make for a better life for their children.
 They deserve all the thanks in the world.